7 Mortgage Payoff Hacks to Save Thousands in 2025

 • Emergency Fund: Save 3-6 months of expenses first to handle unexpected costs.

 • High-Interest Debt: Pay off debts with 10%+ interest rates before focusing heavily on your mortgage.
+A printable debt payoff tracker can help you map out a clear order.

 • Retirement Savings: Don’t skip 401(k) matches or other high-return opportunities.